Events Management BA (Hons)

 Your future career

-The course covers a wide range of topics that are essential for a career in events management.
+The events management course covers a wide range of topics that are essential for a career in events management.
 We will also cover broader themes in business management that will root your understanding of events in the wider business environment.
 This will help you to remain flexible in the job market and contribute more to your employer.

 Industry links